tejan-singh/tejan-singh/README.md

 - 💻 I am a frontend and python developer.
 - 🌱 I’m currently learning Full Stack Web Development.
+- ✨ I like working and contributing to open source projects.
 - ⚡ Fun Fact: I love to Teach and share knowledge.

 ### Connect with me: